fernand0/fernand0.github.io.old/_posts/2021-11-02-criptografia-casera.md

 De este tema se habla en [Actually, You Are Rolling Your Own Crypto](https://galois.com/blog/2021/03/actually-you-are-rolling-your-own-crypto/).

-Sin embargo, lo cierto es que los algoritmos son una parte del tema y que luego hay que tener en cuenta más aspectos, que podrían tener consecuencias nefastas.
+Así que solemos preocuparnos por los algoritmos y, sin embargo, lo cierto es que solo son una parte del tema y que luego hay que tener en cuenta más aspectos, que podrían tener consecuencias nefastas.

 > What they might not realize is that the algorithms themselves are the first in a series of traps, each of which can have catastrophic effects on the outcomes of cryptography use.